delmarc/Objectified/README.md

 But still why???
 ----------------

-__Well__, there was a project that I had to start at work.
-Since I didnt want to use anything that already exists because I _partially_ hate them, this is what I did...
+I didn't like what I wrote before... it had the node handling and the client handling in the same code... not optimal... so did a module like pattern so we can build up exactly what we want and somewhat standardize what a module might look like but what it needs to play nice within this set way of doing things...

 Setup
 =====

-Umm... just do npm install... then do gulp... runs some tests while drawing a cat, then opens a server on 3001 and runs it... you can also run examples in node using the examples folder... so just go into that folder
+Umm... just do npm install... then do npm start... and go to the examples folder and you'd get a idea of where I am going with this...

-cd examples

-then run a js file like

-node example.js or node example2.js

 Basic Examples
 ==============

-Objectified is nothing more then a template rendering engine if you will... it just returns documentfragments in which you can then append where ever you please...
+Objectified is nothing more then a template rendering engine if you will... it just returns documentFragments in which you can then append where ever you please...
 In a Node environment, I have lightly emulated the ability to create document fragments and elements...
 This is all done with JSON... so if you know how to properly build elements with javascript and understand the way it all works...
 This is nothing more then creating fragments or even whole documents with JSON...

 First Example
 -------------